 The piece is based on a seven-note circle of fourths (or fifths), a set of intervals which has provided the harmonic foundation for a great deal of Western music, from the Baroque through 20th century jazz and pop.
 I employ the series throughout – sometimes as a bassline, sometimes as a melodic ostinato, sometimes both simultaneously.
 Near the beginning there are seven block chords, each consisting of seven notes, that form the vertical basis for what follows.

-Like Sleepsong which came after it, Osun Light presents new variations on old patterns.
+Like Sleepsong which was composed after it, Osun Light presents new variations on old patterns.
 Recently, I rediscovered it in sketch form in a small notebook in tiny pencil notation – dated “06 06 06” – and edited it to the present version.

 Composed June 2006